Modeling in Houdini using VDB SDF volumes

 Tutorial / 14 May 2023

-I noticed that people Modeler for Houdini Discord group were interested in SDF boolean operations, so I decided to create a simple example of SDF usage and share some of my notes.
+People in Modeler for Houdini Discord group were interested in SDF boolean operations.
+So, I created a simple example of SDF usage and shared some of my notes.

 There are two versions of the same example file:

-VDB_SDF_Modeling.hiplc - The original file, but it contains nodes from Modeler 2023.4 plugin.
+VDB_SDF_Modeling.hiplc - The original file, but it contains nodes from the Modeler 2023.4 plugin.

-VDB_SDF_Modeling_Stashed.hiplc - A copy of the first file in which I replaced all operations from the Modeler 2023.4 plugin with Stash nodes.
+VDB_SDF_Modeling_Stashed.hiplc - A copy of the first file where I replaced all operations from the Modeler 2023.4 plugin with Stash nodes.

-If you do not have Modeler plugin, then download the second file and you will still get an idea of boolean operations using SDF volumes.
+If you do not have a Modeler plugin, then download the second file, and you will still get an idea of boolean operations using SDF volumes.

 The file contains examples of using the following nodes and operations: